It’s a brand new year. That means it’s time for some new statistics. Today, let’s take a look at the U.S. drowning stats for January 2019.

 Where Do These Stats Come From?

-These January drowning statistics were shared with Life Saver Pool Fence directly from USA Swimming.
+These drowning stats for January 2019 were shared with Life Saver Pool Fence directly from USA Swimming.
 USA Swimming is the national governing body for competitive swimming in the United States.
 It is an extension of the United States Olympic Committee.
 In fact, USA Swimming is charged with selecting the United States Olympic Swimming team and any other swimming teams that officially represent the nation.

 Above all else, USA Swimming sets the rules for competitive swimming in the United States.
 It employs coaches and helps to promote safe swimming.
 When it comes to best swimming practices, they know their stuff!
 If you’d like to learn more, you can watch our full Child Safety Source interview with Mick Nelson, the Facilities Development Director for USA Swimming.
 Additionally, you can visit their official website.